boratanrikulu/eternity/README.md

         people: 1
 ```

 You can use `socials` array to set your social accounts. `icon` is font-awesome icon code.
-You can disable `landing` variable to make icon invisible only for landing page but visible inside website.
+You can use `landing` variable to make icon invisible only for landing page but visible inside website.
 ```yaml
 params:
   socials: